-- a) An appropriate Masters Degree with a minimum average of 70%.
-(Candidates with Masters degree that are graded pass/fail will be asked to submit a copy of their dissertation). - b) A pre-proposal carefully outlining a question an applicant proposes to answer including how s/he proposes to answer the question. - c) Availability of a supervisor a preproposal is used to gauge the School's capacity to supervise the proposed research topic.
+- a) A Masters Degree in Education with an average of 70%. - b) A pre-proposal carefully outlining a a question an applicant proposes to answer including how s/he proposes to answer the question. - c) Availability of a supervisor a pre-proposal is used to gauge the School's capacity to supervise the proposed research topic.